-Create Halloween pumpkin art with the easy watercolor painting method known as salt painting.
-Toddlers, preschoolers, kindergarteners, and kids of all ages will enjoy the fun technique used to create this raised salt art pumpkin craft.
+Create Halloween pumpkin art with an easy watercolor technique called “raised salt painting.”
+Toddlers, preschoolers, kindergarteners, and kids of all ages will enjoy the watercolor painting technique to create a raised salt art pumpkin craft.

-This Halloween pumpkin art salt painting, with or without a Jack o’ lantern face, is an easy Halloween art project for kids.
-It is a fun Halloween art idea that can help toddlers, preschoolers, kindergarteners, and elementary-aged children strengthen and develop their fine motor skills and hand-eye coordination.
-Use this cool watercolor technique to create a raised salt art Halloween pumpkin craft with children at home or in the classroom!
+Children and adults will enjoy painting this Halloween pumpkin art, with or without a scary or friendly Jack-o’-Lantern face, for a fun and easy Halloween art project.
+This fun Halloween art activity can help toddlers, preschoolers, kindergarteners, elementary-aged school children (and older adults) strengthen and develop their fine motor skills and hand-eye coordination.
+Use this fun watercolor painting technique to create a raised salt art Halloween pumpkin craft with added texture and dimension.
+Creating pumpkin salt art with children (or adults) at home, in the community center, at a Halloween party, or in the classroom is a festive fall painting idea for young and old alike!
+Check out these festive Halloween Art Projects for Kids for more cool Halloween ideas!

-- Black cardstock (construction paper can be used, but is a bit too thin to handle the weight of this project)
+- Black cardstock or white cardstock (construction paper is too thin to handle the weight of this project)

 - White glue